Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 Cycle length varies, affecting ovulation and fertility windows.

-Tracking cycles helps predict ovulation and fertile days.
+Tracking cycles helps predict ovulation and fertile days, but it is not perfect.

 Consult a doctor for personalized advice on pregnancy risks.